jyp/PLT-Course/Exam/Exam.markdown

 Write `P`, satisfying the above conditions.
 (2pts)

-Draw the 3 activation records at the point considered above.
+Draw the 3 activation records at the point considered above. (x pts)

 Do not forget the return address!
-(2pts)
+Indicate the return address with an arrow pointing in the source code.(2pts)

+Q4.
+When/why do you need a pointer to the previous AR?

 OO
 ===